A stay-at-home-parent helping their child with their homework.

 Term life insurance is usually the least expensive option and can last long enough for your kids to get through college and then some.
 Term policies are temporary, they end after a set amount of time, however, so if you want coverage beyond that, or the ability to build cash value, a whole life insurance policy might be right for you.

-Whole life insurance can be more expensive, but it does provide permanent protection and offers a few more benefits than term life does.
-This type of policy builds cash value and gives you the ability to take a loan against your policy*.
+Whole life insurance can be more expensive, but it may provide permanent protection and offer a few more benefits than term life.
+This type of policy may build cash value and give you the ability to take a loan against your policy.*

 Policies tend to be less expensive the younger and healthier you are, so the sooner you get life insurance, the better.

 *Any loans taken from your life insurance policy will accrue interest.
-Any outstanding loan balance (loan plus interest) will be deducted from the death benefit at the time of claim.
+Any outstanding loan balance (loan plus interest) will be deducted from the death benefit at the time of claim or from the cash value at the time of surrender.
 If the loan balance grows too large for the cash value to support it, the policy could terminate.

 Tools & Resources